 I often encourage parents to accept these federal loans for their kids even if they can afford to pay for all of college in order to save more for retirement.

 Funding college is hard, but it may only be for four years and there are many ways to pay for it.
-Retirement could last for 30 years between you and your spouse, and you can’t borrow money or earn scholarships for retirement; it should always be the priority.
+Retirement could last for 30 years between you and your spouse, and you can’t borrow money or earn scholarships for retirement.
 If you spend too much money out of pocket on college, then your children may end up being financially responsible for you when you’re 90 because you ran out of money.

 That said, many families I meet have a goal to put their children through undergrad with no debt and stay on track for retirement simultaneously.